WPoelman/qwanqwa/README.md

 * Typological features: `grambank`, `wals`, `uriel`
 * A graph-based view to traverse between languoids (family trees, geo areas, shared features etc.)

+## Languoids
+In `qq`, language-like entities as referred to as [*Languoids*](http://www.glottopedia.de/index.php/Languoid), since it includes dialects, macro-languages and language areas.
+Not all languoids have coverage for all features.

+Number of languoids: 7511

 ## Usage
 **Important**: `qq` makes a strict distinction between `None` (*don't know*) and `False` (*it is not the case*).
 Make sure to keep this in mind when checking boolean values for truthiness, so avoid `if not script.is_canonical:`, but instead explicitly check `if script.is_canonical is None:` if you're interested in missing values for example.